Yu Chang Player Props: Red Sox vs. Rays

-Wednesday, Yu Chang and the Boston Red Sox take on the Tampa Bay Rays and Taj Bradley, with the first pitch at 6:40 PM ET.
+On Thursday, Yu Chang (coming off going 0-for-3) and the Boston Red Sox play the Tampa Bay Rays, whose starting pitcher will be Jeffrey Springs.
+First pitch is at 1:10 PM ET.

-In his last action (on April 12 against the Tigers) he went 0-for-1.
+In his last game he had a hitless showing (0-for-3) against the Rays.

 Yu Chang Game Info & Props vs. the Rays